WordPress/health-check/readme.txt

 * Added a new security confirmation prompt in Troubleshooting Mode, if a security token (nonce) value is either expired, or missing.
 * Added better documentation around reporting security concerns.
 * Fixed a bug where notices from previous Troubleshooting sessions would show up in a new session, which is just confusing.

-= v1.5.1 (2022-11-02) =
-* Fixed a bug where if Health Check was disabled during troubleshooting, you would need to force-enable/disable other plugins or themes.

-= v1.5.0 (2022-09-10) =
-* Added a custom filter for the Health Check plugin PHP Compatibility check.
-* Added functions which will try to disable cache solutions during troubleshooting.
-* Added ability to force changes if loopbacks fail during troubleshooting.
-* Changed how JavaScript is built and bundled in the plugin.
-* Changed the location of the `phpinfo()` check to the Tools section.
-* Changed how troubleshooting mode implements its conditional actions and filters when enabled.
-* Fixed styling issues for troubleshooting mode in WordPress 5.9.
-* Removed Site Health Status from the plugin, as they were implemented in WordPress 5.2.